Therapy & Counseling FAQ

 How much do sessions cost?

 My rate is $130 per 55-minute session, and I accept all major credit cards.
-I also accept Medicaid (CO Access, Denver Health, CCHA) and Anthem Blue Cross Blue Shield.
+I also accept Medicaid (CO Access) and United Healthcare.
 If you are using insurance, your copay will depend on your specific plan.

 What is your availability?